- Elgar original reference

 Chapter 13: Dynamics of International Brand Architecture: Overview and Directions for Future Research

-Susan P. Douglas and C. Samuel Craig INTRODUCTION Branding is a key element of a ﬁrm’s marketing strategy.
+13. Dynamics of international brand architecture: overview and directions for future research Susan P. Douglas and C. Samuel Craig INTRODUCTION Branding is a key element of a ﬁrm’s marketing strategy.
 Strong brands help establish the ﬁrm’s identity in the marketplace, and develop a solid customer franchise (Aaker 1996; Kapferer 1997; Keller 1998).
 Owning the number one or two brand in the product category provides manufacturers with a weapon to counter growing retailer power (Barwise and Robertson 1992).
 A strong brand name can also provide the basis for brand extensions, which further strengthen the ﬁrm’s position in the marketplace as well as potentially enhancing the brand’s value (Aaker and Keller 1990).
 As ﬁrms move into international markets, branding plays an important role in their marketing strategy.
 In particular, a judicious branding strategy provides a means to enhance the ﬁrm’s visibility and integrate strategy across national markets (see Khermouch, Holmes and Ihlwan 2001).
 In markets outside the USA the concept of building strong brands in order to establish market position is relatively recent (Court et al. 1997).
 Markets are often fragmented, characterized by small-scale distribution, and lack the potential or size to warrant the use of heavy mass media advertising needed to develop strong brands (Barwise and Robertson 1992).
 In addition, ﬁrms have typically expanded the geographic scope of operations on a piecemeal basis by acquiring companies in other countries or entering into alliances across national boundaries.
 As a result they often acquire national brands or ones with limited visibility.
-Consequently, companies operating internationally need to identify opportunities for strengthening their position through improved...
+Consequently, companies...

 You are not authenticated to view the full text of this chapter or article.